 - WooCommerce Social Login: Shoppers can sign into their accounts via social accounts.

 - WooCommerce One Page Checkout: Consolidate your checkout process into one page and cut down on abandoned carts.
 Helps with WooCommerce Checkout Optimization.

 Finally, customizing your store for WooCommerce conversion optimization must also involve introducing new features and merchandising strategies for improving the user experience.

-Adding a cart abandonment solution, incorporating a sizing chart into your product pages, etc., are some features to name a few that you can try.
+Adding a cart abandonment solution, incorporating a sizing chart into your product pages, etc. are some features that you can try.

 To conclude, WooCommerce store optimization also helps you earn better Google ranking, better traffic, higher revenue.